From avocado maki to beef nigiri, there’s more to sushi than just raw fish.

 Not one to share or try to eat elegantly, the temaki’s the most unique member of the sushi family.
 Basically a sushi in ice cream form, it consists of a hand-rolled seaweed cone stuffed with fish and vegetables.

 The odd one out of the bunch, sashimi isn’t technically sushi.
-To qualify as sushi, you’ve gotta have rice; and sashimi is slices of either fresh, raw fish or meat.
-Equally as tasty, only the very best cuts of fish and meat are used for sashimi.
+To qualify as sushi, you’ve gotta have rice.
+So, what is sashimi?
+Equally as tasty, sashimi is slices of either fresh, raw fish or meat and only the very best cuts of fish and meat are used.
 So even if it ain’t sushi, you know you’re getting a good thing.

 To put it simply, nigiri is vinegar rice topped with vegetables or raw fish – typically salmon or tuna.
 Traditionally, there’s a bit of wasabi layered between the two, which gives things an extra kick.